 The great actress Bette Davis summed it up well: “Old age is no place for sissies.”
-Most of us would agree with this sentiment as we become young adults and notice for the first time how our parents are aging.
+Most of us would agree with this sentiment as we become young adults and notice for the first time how our parents are aging and may require caregivers home care.

 As they age beyond 60 their bodies begin to break down.
 Hearing and eyesight worsen.
 Their joints begin to give out.
 Suddenly the woman who worked a long day at the office and then spent her evenings and weekends cooking, cleaning, coaching your soccer team and helping you with your homework can no longer get upstairs without help.
 Walking from the car into church is enough to wear her out.
 What happened to the dynamo who ran your household?

 People over the age of 65 can suffer from a myriad of health problems.
-The most common, according to the National Institutes of Health, are hypertension, osteoarthritis, diabetes, and bronchial asthma.
-Other common maladies include cataracts, anemia, and skin problems.
+The most common, according to the National Institute of Health, are hypertension, osteoarthritis, diabetes, and bronchial asthma.
+Other common maladies include cataracts, anemia, and skin problems, leading to requirements for caregivers home care.

 Changes in Physical and Cognitive Abilities